-(5) Partnering with Housing, Health, and Service Agencies.
+- experiencing homelessness, including cost-effectiveness.
+CoCs should also look for opportunities to implement continuous quality improvement and other process improvement strategies. - (5) Partnering with Housing, Health, and Service Agencies.
 Using cost performance and outcome data, CoCs should improve how all available resources are utilized to end homelessness.
 This is especially important as the CARES Act and American Rescue Plan have provided significant new resources to help end homelessness.
-HUD encourages CoCs to maximize the use of mainstream and other community-based resources when serving persons experiencing homelessness and should:

-(a) Work closely with public and private healthcare organizations and assist program participants to receive primary care, receive housing related services, and obtain medical insurance to address healthcare needs.
-This includes developing close partnerships with public health agencies to analyze data and design approaches that reduce homelessness, improve the health of people experiencing homelessness, and prevent and address disease outbreaks, including HIV/AIDS.

-(b) Partner closely with PHAs and state and local housing organizations to utilize coordinated entry, develop housing units, and provide housing subsidies to people experiencing homelessness.
+HUD encourages CoCs to maximize the use of mainstream and other community-based resources when serving persons experiencing homelessness and should: - (a) Work closely with public and private healthcare organizations and assist program participants to receive primary care, receive housing related services, and obtain medical insurance to address healthcare needs.
+This includes developing close partnerships with public health agencies to analyze data and design approaches that reduce homelessness, improve the health of people experiencing homelessness, and prevent and address disease outbreaks, including HIV/AIDS. - (b) Partner closely with PHAs and state and local housing organizations to utilize coordinated entry, develop housing units, and provide housing subsidies to people experiencing homelessness.
 These partnerships can also help CoC Program participants exit permanent supportive housing through Housing Choice Vouchers and other available housing options.
 CoCs and PHAs should especially work together to implement targeted programs such as Emergency Housing Vouchers, HUD-VASH, Mainstream Vouchers, Family Unification Program (FUP) Vouchers, and other housing voucher programs targeted to people experiencing homelessness.
-CoCs should coordinate with their state and local housing agencies on the utilization of new program resources provided through the Homelessness Assistance and Supportive Services Program (HOME-ARP) that was created through the American Rescue Plan.

-(c) Partner with local workforce development centers to improve employment opportunities.

-(d) Work with Tribal organizations to ensure that Tribal members can access CoCfunded assistance when a CoC's geographic area borders a Tribal area.

-(6) Racial Equity.
+CoCs should coordinate with their state and local housing agencies on the utilization of new program resources provided through the Homelessness Assistance and Supportive Services Program (HOME-ARP) that was created through the American Rescue Plan. - (c) Partner with local workforce development centers to improve employment opportunities. - (d) Work with Tribal organizations to ensure that Tribal members can access CoCfunded assistance when a CoC's geographic area borders a Tribal area. - (6) Racial Equity.
 In nearly every community, Black, Indigenous, and other people of color are substantially over-represented in the homeless population.
 HUD is emphasizing system and program changes to address racial equity within CoCs.
 Responses to preventing and ending homelessness should address racial inequities to ensure successful outcomes for all persons experiencing homelessness using proven approaches, such as: developing a coordinated community response created in partnership with a racially diverse set of stakeholders and people experiencing homelessness and partnering with organizations with experience serving underserved populations.
-CoCs should review local policies, procedures, and processes with attention to identifying barriers that result in racial disparities and taking steps to eliminate barriers to improve racial equity and to address disparities.

-(7) Improving Assistance to LGBTQ+ Individuals.
+CoCs should review local policies, procedures, and processes with attention to identifying barriers that result in racial disparities and taking steps to eliminate barriers to improve racial equity and to address disparities. - (7) Improving Assistance to LGBTQ+ Individuals.
 Discrimination on the basis of gender identity or sexual orientation manifests differently for different individuals and often overlaps with other forms of prohibited discrimination.
-CoCs should address the needs of Page 9 of 124 their planning processes.
+CoCs should address the needs of Page 9 of 124 - LGBTQ+, transgender, gender non-conforming, and non-binary individuals and families in their planning processes.
 Additionally, when considering which projects to select in their local competition to be included in their application to HUD, CoCs should ensure privacy, respect, safety, and access regardless of gender identity or sexual orientation in projects.

 CoCs should also consider partnering with organizations with expertise in serving LGBTQ+ populations.

-LGBTQ+, transgender, gender non-conforming, and non-binary individuals and families in